 How We Use The Natural Tick Repellent on Our Homestead

-Mr. Barry sprays this on his dry jeans when he goes out to work on the farm, in the woods or out in the fields and guess what?
+Mr. B sprays this on his dry jeans when he goes out to work on the farm, in the woods, or out in the fields, and guess what?
 No ticks.
 It’s amazing.

 The cool thing is that you can wash your clothes several times and the product will still repel ticks as it’s still on the clothing.
 So you’re protected even after washing the treated clothing.
 We still spray another coat on our pants and shoes, and the dog’s back just before heading out for the day, if we know we will be in the woods.

-He has a couple pair of pants that he wears for working so those are the only ones treated.
+He has a couple of pairs of pants that he wears for working so those are the only ones treated.
 I am AMAZED at the results.

 I usually don’t spray the dogs unless I see them itching, or I see a tick on the big dog.
 Usually about once or twice a month.

+I used Durvet Permethrin to make my own and saved a lot of money.
+I found some at Tractor supply.
 I feel safe using this product as it’s diluted in water.
-You can read the directions, but there is an area in the bottle where you squeeze up the product in the a holding chamber and we fill that up about 1/2 way.
-Then pour that in the spray bottle, then fill the rest up with water.
+You can read the directions, but there is an area in the bottle where you squeeze up the product in the holding chamber and we fill that up about 1/2 way.
+Then pour that into the spray bottle, then fill the rest up with water.
 We might do more in the heat of the summer when the ticks are more active.

 I keep a bottle under the sink, one in the buggy, and one down at our cabin for guests.